 Drivers who feel they "failed" the numbers backward test often fear that their performance means a slam-dunk conviction, but that's far from true.
 The counting backward test and other field sobriety tests can be effectively challenged in court.
 A New Jersey DWI / DUI defense lawyer who focuses on NJ DUI / DWI cases can sometimes use the driver's performance on a field sobriety test to argue that he or she was not impaired.

-The New Jersey DWI attorneys at Levow DWI Law have all been trained and qualified by the National Highway Traffic Safety Administration in the Standardized Field Sobriety Testing protocol.
+The New Jersey DWI attorneys at Levow DWI Law, P.C. have all been trained and qualified by the National Highway Traffic Safety Administration in the Standardized Field Sobriety Testing protocol.
 This helps us evaluate our clients' cases and demonstrate to prosecutors and judges that the field testing is of limited value.